ryanklee/think-taink/docs/problem_statements.md

 - Lack of specific strategies for implementing multi-agent deep reinforcement learning for adaptive control in dynamic environments like power systems
 - Need to explore the potential of photonic neuromorphic architectures for lifelong learning in our Agent entity
 - Lack of coordination and machine learning techniques specifically designed for multi-robot systems within our ExperimentRunner service
+- Need for implementation of continual learning algorithms for knowledge retention and transfer across different operating states in our Agent entity
+- Lack of few-shot learning and cross-user generalization techniques in our multi-agent system, potentially requiring updates to our Agent entity and ExperimentRunner service
+- Need for development of co-evolving multi-agent transfer reinforcement learning frameworks for knowledge transfer across different scenarios, possibly affecting our ReasoningEngine service
+- Lack of foundation decision models for generalizing across various decision-making tasks, potentially requiring updates to our Agent entity and ReasoningEngine service
+- Need for incorporation of human-in-the-loop learning strategies for long-term adaptation in our multi-agent system, possibly affecting our ExperimentRunner service and Agent entity
+- Lack of specific strategies for addressing policy-value alignment and robustness in search-based multi-agent learning, potentially requiring updates to our ReasoningEngine service and Agent entity

 ## 6. Advanced Natural Language Processing for AI Communication as a Domain Service